 You can see Body Loud Ryan’s new collection of photographs at Galerie Perrotin in Paris until 11 January 2014

-- Knock knock.
-Who's there?
-It's Best of the Web!
+- Back once again, it's Best of the Web!